rbessin/Personal-Blog/posts/movie-review.md

 - Pacing: Consider the movie's pacing.
 Did it keep you engaged throughout, or did it drag at certain points?
 How could it have been better?
 - Originality: Evaluate the movie's originality and whether it brought something new to the table.
 What made it different?
 How was this difference directed?

-### Strengths and Weaknesses
-I then highlight what I think were the movie's core strengths and weaknesses and support these opinions with examples from the film.

 ### Conclusion
 I Wrap up the review by summarizing my overall thoughts on the movie.
 I then add any final comments I have or feelings such as for a sequel, a character I've appreciated, etc.